Using risk prioritization to increase the value of your ERM program

 Maintaining a clear picture of your organization’s risk priorities goes beyond simply having a risk assessment process.

 The primary responsibility of ERM programs is to review all competing interests to ensure that only the most pertinent, timely, and impactful risks are being understood, managed, and mitigated.
+Pairing an ERM software with the proper ERM framework, will allow teams to have an easier time in risk reduction and risk analysis.

 Not all risks are created equal